-The Mini board converts unbalance Audio signal into balance audio signal, project is based on SSM2142 or DRV135 IC which are differential output amplifier that converts a single ended audio signal input to a balanced output pair.
-This balanced audio driver consists of high performance op-amps with on-chip precision resistors.
-They are fully specified for high performance audio applications and have excellent ac specifications, including low distortion (0.0005% at 1 kHz) and high slew rate (15 V/µs).
+The Mini board converts unbalance Audio signal into balance audio signal, the project is based on SSM2142 or DRV135 IC which are differential output amplifier that converts a single ended audio signal input to a balanced output pair.
+This balanced audio driver consists of high-performance op-amps with on-chip precision resistors.
+They are fully specified for high-performance audio applications and have excellent ac specifications, including low distortion (0.0005% at 1 kHz) and high slew rate (15 V/µs).

 - Supply Dual 15V DC (+/-15V DC)

 - Low Distortion: 0.0005% at f = 1 kHz

 - Wide Output Swing: 17Vrms into 600 Ω

 - High Capacitive Load Drive